easysoa/EasySOA/README.md

  * `plugins/easysoa-demo-rest`: The REST API used by the service finder.
  * `plugins/easysoa-demo-dashboard`: A basic dashboard "gadget".
  * `discovery-by-browsing`: The service discovery tool (a web proxy + a web server).

+## Use and development

+Please see [this repository's wiki](https://github.com/easysoa/easysoa-model-demo/) for further information.